-- An oral hearing on the merits of the claim was held in Washington D.C. between December 2 and December 13, 2019 ("Hearing") to address issues on liability and jurisdiction and to hear testimony from certain of the parties' fact and expert witnesses. - On April 10, 2020, the Claimants and the Respondent filed their comments on a written submission to the Tribunal by the European Commission as a "non-disputing party" in the ICSID Arbitration.
+- An oral hearing on the merits of the claim was held in Washington D.C. between December 2 and December 13, 2019 ("Hearing") to address the evidentiary record in the case, issues on liability and jurisdiction and to hear testimony from certain of the parties' fact and expert witnesses. - On March 10, 2020, the Tribunal issued a list of further questions arising from the evidence presented during the Hearing ("Tribunal Questions") followed by directions on the timing and manner of responses expected while reserving the possibility of having an additional round of answers to the relevant questions; - On April 10, 2020, the Claimants and the Respondent filed their comments on a written submission to the Tribunal by the European Commission as a "non-disputing party" in the ICSID Arbitration. - On May 11, 2020, the Claimants provided their answers to the Tribunal Questions; and - On July 13, 2020, the Respondent provided its answers to the Tribunal Questions.